 Single locks consist of one lock gate and are the most straightforward to use.
 Not only is it the quickest and simplest way to move the boat from one height to another but it's also the most economical use of water.

-Double the width of a single or narrow lock allowing two narrowboats to go through together, or one wide boat.
+Double the width of a single or narrow lock, these allow two narrowboats to go through together, or one wide boat on its own.

 To increase speed and avoid delays, lock flights were often doubled by building them side by side.
 This type of lock saves water as more than one boat can go through at any one time.

 Originally used as a way to control the flow between different canal company's water, the stop lock worked to completely break the flow of water and was a way to prevent one canal taking large amounts of water from another canal.

 The majority of all canals are managed by ourselves now, and people can freely travel from one canal to another.
 Most stop locks such as Worcester Bar (pictured) have been removed.

 Mimicking the blade of a guillotine, this lock gate is raised and lowered letting those on the canal through, (safely of course).
 The vertical gates of a guillotine lock take up less space as it is short and doesn't need to swing open and shut.
 They are not very common on our waterways, with only a handful of them left - you would find more on rivers.

 Significant restoration was carried out on the King's Norton Guillotine lock in 2012.
 It's now designated as a scheduled ancient monument, which gives it the same statutory protection as Stonehenge.

 Staircase locks and flights

 Probably one of the most impressive engineering feats on the canal.
 Created for steep gradients, staircase locks comprise of numerous locks in a row and appear like stairs in the landscape.
 Staircases don't have pounds in between each gate; the top gate of one lock will also be the bottom gate of lock above.